Secure Web Applications Group

 In return, we can offer an excellent research environment for conducting your PhD thesis work with close individual supervision, which is fully paid according to TV-öD 13.
 As part of the renowned Helmholtz Association, CISPA also provides a significant funding for travel and equipment, meaning our students will always be able to present their work in person (and possibly also visit other conferences).

-If you are interested, please apply through the CISPA's central job portal.
-Make sure that your cover letter explicitly mentions our group and explain why you believe you would be a good fit.
-If you have further questions, contact Ben Stock.
+If you are interested, please contact Ben Stock!
 To avoid unspecific applications, please include the title of Ben's first CCS paper in the mail text.
 I will ignore emails that do not contain this keyword.

 Internships